Nithin0001/Employee-Details/README.md

  Develop an Andorid App to perform below tasks (use Android Studio or Flutter): <br>
   <ul>
     <li>Call this API "https://reqres.in/api/users?page=2" to get the dataset</li>
-    <li>Create a custom ListView using above dataset that shows below details
+    <li>Create a custom ListView using above dataset that shows below details <br>
       ○ id <br>
       ○ first_name <br>
       ○ last_name <br>